ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-1"
       label: "Owner"
     before: |
-      If your developer teammate made new commits into the `product-details` branch, you’ll be required to review the changes again and hopefully press “Approve”.
+      **Working on your own repo.** If your developer teammate made new commits into the `product-details` branch, you’ll be required to review the changes again and hopefully press “Approve”.

   - title: "Merge the pull request"
     person:
       icon: "person-1"
       label: "Owner"
     before: |
-      Now that the code is completely approved we can merge the pull request.
+      **Working on your own repo.** Now that the code is completely approved we can merge the pull request.

       ![](merge.jpg)